 With regard to social service referrals and general utilization, Edquity provides de-identified (or anonymized) data to the schools and organizations we work with in the form of an analytics dashboard.
-With regard to applications for Emergency Aid, Edquity provides full-reporting (only to the school) via the same analytics dashboard.
-Edquity does not sell, rent, or share user data with third parties.
+With regard to applications for Emergency Aid, Edquity provides full reporting via the same analytics dashboard to individual schools.

 Yes.
 Institutional partners have full control over program length and ability to reapply.